How To Store Clothes Long Term Safely

 Of course, the idea of turning to a self-storage service like Jim’s is so you don’t need to throw out, give away or sell some of the cool stuff that you really love.
 But that’s the point – is it really all ‘cool stuff that you love?’

-So before you ask that question ‘How to store clothes’, the first thing to do is to actually just be honest with yourself and declutter your home.
+So before you ask that question ‘How to store clothes’, the first thing to do is to actually just be honest with yourself and declutter your home with the help of Williamstown Storage.
 Grab an item and ask yourself if you really can imagine putting it on again … ever!
 Is it worn out?
 Have you always suspected it ‘makes me look fat’?
 If you think the item’s useful life is really over, get rid of it rather than waste space storing clothes long term.

 2. Store them clean